deanrad/polyrhythm/README.md

 Oh, you've come to the right place.
 [The test suite](/test/channel.test.ts) will explain.

 **How fast is it?**
-Nearly as fast as [RxJS]().
+Nearly as fast as RxJS.
 But since performance tends to change (degrade) over time, the [Travis CI build output](https://travis-ci.org/github/deanius/polyrhythm) contains some benchmarks.

 **I want more examples!**

-So you want to know what else can be done?
-I'm in the process of migrating things, so bear with me, and I apologize in advance that I'm not a CSS wizard, it's not where I spend my time!
+Help by building some :)

 # Examples